Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Apple TV’s YouTube reports I am in Italy

-Winner winner, chicken diner.
+Winner winner, chicken dinner.
 All my YouTube is in Italian.
-I get some ads, not as many, but because Italians speak slowly and with a kind of sexy accent I do not mind the ads for Nutella at all.
+I still get some ads—fewer than before—and because Italians speak slowly and with a kind of charming accent, I don’t mind the Nutella spots at all.

-With this technique, I no longer feel manipulated by non-English ads.
-I have personalized ads off, but given my new status as a retired gentleman I should turn that back on to scare away advertising dollars, er, euros.
-I wonder if Netflix and Amazon Prime behave any differently…
+With this technique I no longer feel manipulated by English-language ads.
+I have personalized ads off, but given my new status as a retired gentleman I should turn that back on to scare away advertising euros.
+I wonder whether Netflix and Amazon Prime behave differently…

 Some Netflix assets are being blocked